Stabilizing light-responsive azobenzene films in an aqueous environment with thin polymer coatings

 Abstract

 Reproducing cell–cell and cell–extracellular matrix (ECM) interactions remains a challenge when developing new biomaterials.
-Especially the dynamic nature of the ECM is often neglected when cells are cultured in vitro.
+Especially, the dynamic nature of the ECM is often neglected when cells are cultured in vitro.
 Light-responsive materials are promising candidates to mimic the natural behavior of the ECM.
-However, their long-term stability in cell culture conditions has not been widely studied.
+However, their long-term stability under cell culture conditions has not been widely studied.
 Here, we explore the impact of thin poly(dimethylsiloxane) (PDMS) and poly(para-chloroxylylene) (parylene C) coatings on the stability and biocompatibility of azobenzene-based films that can be photopatterned in response to laser interference irradiation.
-We study the effect of the polymer coatings on the formation, erasure, and reconfiguration of surface relief gratings (SRGs) in dry and aqueous environment.
-Our results show that parylene C provides significant advantages over PDMS coatings, including improved stability, biocompatibility and cell adhesion, opening new possibilities for cell-culture-compatible azobenzene-based materials in biomedical applications.
+We study the effect of the polymer coatings on the formation, erasure, and reconfiguration of surface relief gratings (SRGs) in dry and aqueous environments.
+Our results show that parylene C provides significant advantages over PDMS coatings, including improved stability, biocompatibility, and cell adhesion, opening new possibilities for cell-culture-compatible azobenzene-based materials in biomedical applications.